NextSDS Logo

 Hygiene

 Wash thoroughly after handling.
-In accordance with good industrial hygiene practices, precautions should be taken to avoid breathing of material.
+In accordance with good industrial hygiene practices.
 Air-dry contaminated clothing in a well-ventilated area before laundering.

 Fire prevention